 Inland seas exist in that area of filled water which is surrounded by land.
-It is another form of a lake, which are naturally always astonishingly beautiful.
+It is another form of a lake, which is naturally always astonishingly beautiful.
 Whenever we see a lake or even a small pond, our heart arouses and it gives such gratification to us as if we are in another world.
 If you are a green panther, Nepal would be the best spot for your next voyage, believe me, it is the best place to snatch your expectations.

 Located at Manang district with an altitude of 4949m (16237ft) is the highest lake of not only Nepal but the world.
 It is desired for its altitude as well as for its winsomeness.
-It is one of the popular and best side hikes of Annapurna circuit and was the location for one of the highest ever scuba dives.
-The lake is circumambient by mountains namely, Khangsar, Muktinath Peak, Nilgiri and Tilicho.
+It is one of the popular and best side hikes of the Annapurna circuit and was the location for one of the highest ever scuba dives.
+The lake is circumambient by mountains namely, Khangsar, Muktinath Peak, Nilgiri, and Tilicho.
 The lake is mostly reached through trekking, which is really exciting and thrilling, more or less rewarding too.

 Shey Phoksundo Lake

 Phewa Lake is also written as Fewa Lake (Phewa Tal) and often called Baidam Tal, Tal is a Nepali word for lakes.
-Phewa Lake is the second largest lake of Nepal located in the south of Pokhara valley.
-It lies at an altitude 742m (2434 ft) and covers an area of 4.43 square kilometres.
-It is famous for the reflection of mountains such as Machhapuchhre, Annapurna and Dhaulagiri on its surface and the fact that it is the only one lake of Nepal with the temple in its centre or we can say the lake having an island, the temple is called Tal Barahi Temple.
+Phewa Lake is the second largest lake in Nepal located in the south of Pokhara valley.
+It lies at an altitude 742m (2434 ft) and covers an area of 4.43 square kilometers.
+It is famous for the reflection of mountains such as Machhapuchhre, Annapurna and Dhaulagiri on its surface and the fact that it is the only one lake of Nepal with the temple in its center or we can say the lake having an island, the temple is called Tal Barahi Temple.
 Therefore, Phewa Lake is the most visited lake in Nepal.
 You can also scrutinize the beauty of the lake from World Peace Pagoda, “The Shanti Stupa” or go for a walk around the lakeside in the evening.

-Gosaikunda Lake is the main attraction of Langtang National Park, which is situated at an altitude of 4380m (14,370ft) in Rasuwa district of Nepal.
-It is an alpine freshwater lake which remains frozen for six months in winter.
+Gosaikunda Lake is the main attraction of Langtang National Park, which is situated at an altitude of 4380m (14,370ft) in the Rasuwa district of Nepal.
+It is an alpine freshwater lake that remains frozen for six months in winter.
 It was as well designated as a Ramsar site on 29 September 2007.
-There are numerous lakes in this area, about 108 in number with diverse size.
+There are numerous lakes in this area, about 108 in number with diverse sizes.
 It is a holy lake and holds a religious significance for Hindu pilgrims.
-All the holy books of Hindu religion introduce this lake as the place where Lord Shiva cooled down his stinging throat after he had swallowed poison, which is mentioned in a popular Hindu mythology related Amrit Manthana.
+All the holy books of Hindu religion introduce this lake as the place where Lord Shiva cooled down his stinging throat after he had swallowed poison, which is mentioned in a popular Hindu mythology related to Amrit Manthana.
 This lake is not only important from the religious point of view but also plays a vital role in prospering the field of tourism.
 The Gosaikunda Trek is often known as one of the best trekking trails of Nepal.

 Gokyo Lakes are the world’s highest freshwater lakes system situated in Sagarmatha National Park.
 The elevation of the lakes is around 4700-5000m (15,400-16,400ft).
-It comprises six main lakes, namely, Gokyo Cho, Thonak Cho, Gyazumpa Cho, Tanjung Cho, Ngojumba Cho and Longbangu Cho, among which Thonak lake is the largest one and Gokyo is the main lake.
-In September 2007, it was also designated as Ramsar site.
+It comprises six main lakes, namely, Gokyo Cho, Thonak Cho, Gyazumpa Cho, Tanjung Cho, Ngojumba Cho, and Longbangu Cho, among which Thonak lake is the largest one and Gokyo is the main lake.
+In September 2007, it was also designated as a Ramsar site.
 This lake is lying in an ecologically fragile and unbalanced zone which makes this lake system naturally impuissant.
 As the lake carries religious significance, most of the people who pay a visit are Hindus.
-People often visit this far to take holy bath during Janai Purnima festival, which usually occurs in the month of August.
+People often visit this far to take a holy bath during the Janai Purnima festival, which usually occurs in the month of August.